 Kurinji Flower blossoms every 12 years.
-Like wise, actresses who take your breath away are quite rare.
+Likewise, actresses who take your breath away are quite rare.
 Shobha was a Kurinji flower who left this world prematurely.
 Although we have discussed her in Mullum Malarum, this movie fetched her the national award for best actress.
 She still holds the record for the youngest national award winner (of course barring Child actor awards)

 Pasi is the story of Kuppamma (Shobha) who is born in a huge family of 7 siblings.
 Her drunkard father Manian (Delhi Ganesh), who is a rickshaw puller doesn’t care about much about his family while her mother Valliamma (Tambaram Lalitha) tries to make both ends meet.
 As Kuppamma’s educated elder brother ditches the family for a girl, she decides to work for the benefit of her family.
 She and her friend Chellamma (Sathya in her debut role) start rag picking.
-Kuppamma befriends a truck driver Rangan (Vijayan) and their relationship develops in to love.
+Kuppamma befriends a truck driver Rangan (Vijayan), and their relationship develops in to love.
 Their intimate relationship is consummated before marriage and Kuppamma becomes pregnant.
 Kuppamma finds that Rangan is already married and her mother commits suicide.
 Kuppamma refuses any help from Rangan, continues with her pregnancy and protects him too.
-Rangan’s wife finds about Kuppamma and decides to bring her home but Kuppamma dies because of pregnancy complications leaving the child with Rangan and his wife.
+Rangan’s wife finds about Kuppamma and decides to bring her home, but Kuppamma dies because of pregnancy complications leaving the child with Rangan and his wife.

 Why is it so special?

-- The wonderful depictions of slum life by the actors.
+- The beautiful depictions of slum life by the actors.
 It would have been a challenge.
 If Shobha was scintillating, supporting cast was equally brilliant.
 Most of them made their debuts in this movie.
 Pasi Sathya, Delhi Ganesh, Vijayan and Lalitha played their part with authentic rusticity

-- The director chose to weave a script around the slum dwellers and life of Kuppamma is just representative.
+- The director chose to weave a script around the slum dwellers, and life of Kuppamma is just representative.
 A thin line of dark comedy runs throughout the movie.
 The only glitch in this movie is the unwanted comedy track from Suruli Rajan.

-Why is it in the list?
+Why is it on the list?

-- A landmark trendsetting movie that showed the real chennai life of slum dwellers
+- A trendsetting landmark movie that showed the real Chennai life of slum dwellers.

 - Delhi Ganesh, Pasi Sathya and Senthil made their Tamil debuts with this movie.
 Delhi Ganesh was in Indian Air Force where he staged plays.
 He continued with stage play acting career in Balachander’s stable.

-- Senthil too started his career with stage plays and got his break with Malayalam movie – Itti Karai Pakki but his Tamil film debut was Pasi.
+- Senthil too started his career with stage plays and got his break with Malayalam movie – Itti Karai Pakki, but his Tamil film debut was Pasi.

-- Pasi Sathya made her debut and the name of the movie stuck with her.
+- Pasi Sathya made her debut, and the name of the movie stuck with her.
 A talented character artist, she did some memorable roles in movies like Marupadiyum, Magalir Mattum etc

 - The movie won the National Award for Best Regional Language Film (Tamil), Tamil Nadu State Award for Best Film, Best Actor (Special award) for Delhi Ganesh and the Best Film Award at the Filmfare Awards (South)